Restaurant Meals Program (RMP)

 Can multiple restaurants with the same owner participate in RMP?

-Yes, multiple restaurants owned by the same proprietor can participate in RMP.
-Only one agreement is required for two or more restaurants under the same ownership, however, all locations must be listed in the agreement.
+Yes, multiple restaurants (up to 10) owned by the same proprietor can participate in RMP.
+Only one agreement is required under the same ownership, however, all locations must be listed in the agreement.
 The USDA FNS 252-2 form, to request authorization to accept SNAP benefits, provides space to list three locations—additional sites must be attached separately, using the same format.
 Restaurants do not need to have the same name, just the same ownership.

 What happens if a participating restaurant changes ownership or closes for business?